 A garden does not have to be big and extravagant.
 If you have a simple patio space, you can make a comfortable and beautiful place to sit.

 Who does not love roses?
 Surround yourself in the beauty of these flowers with a rose garden.
 You can go as simple or extravagant as you want.

-37. Build a Block Wall
+37. Block Wall Garden Design

 You can use blocks to build a tall privacy wall or a short separating wall.
 Use them between properties or to separate your patio from your yard.
 You can even make a wall that follows along your path.